Common Questions

 -

-A Bahá’í Temple or House of Worship is a spiritual gathering place for prayer and reflection that is open to all people, regardless of their own religious or spiritual beliefs.
+A Bahá’í House of Worship, or Temple, is a spiritual gathering place for prayer and reflection.
+It is open to people of all religions or of no religion.
 All Bahá’í Temples are designed to have nine sides and be surrounded by pathways leading to gardens and natural areas.
-The Bahá’í sacred writings require that no sermons or ritual ceremonies are performed in Bahá’í Temples, and regular devotional services feature only the scriptures of the Bahá’í Faith and other religions.
+They are all open to any visitors.

 -